 One of the biggest challenges in finding childcare is developing a trusting relationship with a dependable caregiver.
 Many parents and guardians prefer to have a reliable adult-like another family member watch their children, but between work, last-minute schedule changes, and other obligations, this simply isn't always feasible.

-During their time with their host family, au pairs truly become like additional family members.
 These childcare professionals can transform the households they join by:

 - Providing high-quality childcare